clarkgrubb/data-tools/doc/TOUR.md

     tawk '...'

 The IANA spec says that a TSV file must have a header.
 This is a good practice, since it makes the data self-describing.
 Unfortunately the header is at times inconvenient; when sorting the file, for example.
 The repo provides the `header-sort` command to sort a file while keeping the header in place.
-Also, when we must remove the header, we label the file with a `.tab` suffix instead of a `.tsv` suffix, though this is not a universal practice.
+When we must remove the header, we label the file with a `.tab` suffix instead of a `.tsv` suffix.

 Even if a file has a header, `awk` scripts must refer to columns by number instead of name.
 The following code displays the header names with their numbers: